aws/aws-iot-device-sdk-js-v2/samples/node/pub_sub_electron_node/README.md

 ### Uncaught Error: A dynamic link library (DLL) initialization routine failed. \\?\<library path>
+*If you are on windows*

+The issue should be fixed in latest release 1.19.1.
+The library `aws-iot-device-sdk-v2` depends on the native modules `aws-crt`.
+In Electron 4.x and higher, the symbols needed by native modules are exported by electron.exe instead of node.dll or node.exe.
+In order to load native modules on Windows, the library need to install a delay-load hook that triggers when the native module is loaded to redirect the reference to use the loading executable (electron.exe in this case).
+A windows delay load is required for the library.

+*If you still see this error after v1.19.1*
 The issue usually indicates you are using a library distribution different from your development environment.
 When you run npm install, the node modules will pull the build files unique to your operating system, your architectures and the Node version.
 This usually happens when npm failed to pull the library with your development environment.
 You would like to checkout the library distribution and make sure you are using the correct binary build.
 Try
 1. delete `node_modules` and `package-lock.json`